typhonius/ezgraphiql/README.md

 The tool may be configured with three options:
 * Port: Which local port GraphiQL runs on
 * GraphQL Endpoint: The location of the endpoint to retreive a schema from e.g. your Hasura install
+* WSS Endpoint: The location of the WS endpoint to connect to for subscriptions
 * Headers: Headers to send to Hasura to alter permissions

 Each of these may either be defined on the command line as environment variables or entered into a `.env` file.